 The other important aspect of building an employee rewards program is making sure that workers not only know that it exists, but that they are educated on how the system operates.
 This may seem obvious, but you might be surprised at the number of organizations that have employee rewards programs their employees know next-to-nothing about.

 Upon implementing a rewards program at your workplace, set aside some dedicated time to meet with teams in person and educate them on the program itself.
 Make sure everybody understands what it takes to earn different rewards and that expectations are clear.
 It's also a good idea to publish an official document that outlines the program—and to keep it somewhere that is easily accessible for all employees.

 Finally, we get to the fun part: offering fun and unique rewards to your hard-working employees!
 Not sure where to begin?
 Here are some ideas that are sure to get your employees excited:

-- Personalized gifts and products (from custom coffee mugs and apparel to gamer merch and more.
+- Personalized gifts and products (from custom coffee mugs and apparel to gamer merch, seat cushions, and more.
 Who doesn't love a personalized token of appreciation?)